smithy-lang/smithy/smithy-build/README.md

 Plugins MUST be available in the Java class path or module path in order for them to be discovered.

-The ``model`` and ``build-info`` plugin are plugins that are always run in every non-abstract projection.
-The ``model`` plugin serializes the filtered version of the model, and the ``build-info`` plugin produces a JSON document that contains information about the projection and model.
+The `model`, `build-info`, and `sources` plugins are plugins that are always run in every non-abstract projection.

+- `model`: Serializes the filtered version of the model as a single file.
+- `build-info`: Produces a JSON document that contains information about the projection and model.
+- `sources`: Copies the source models and creates a manifest.
+When using the `source` projection, the source models are copied over literally.
+When using a projection, a new model file is created that contains only the shapes, trait definitions, and metadata that were defined in a source model *and* all of the newly add shapes, traits, and metadata.
+The manifest file is a newline (`\n`) separated file that contains the relative path from the manifest file to each model file created by the sources plugin.